eclipse-tractusx/bpdm/README.md

 ## Project Description

-This repository is part of the overarching Catena-X project.
+This repository is part of the overarching Eclipse Tractus-X project.

 BPDM is an acronym for business partner data management.
-This project provides core services for querying, adding and changing business partner base information in the Catena-X landscape.
+This project provides core services for querying, adding and changing business partner base information in the Eclipse Tractus-X landscape.

 Currently, BPDM consists of the Pool and Gate services.

 ## BPDM Pool

-The BPDM Pool is the single source of truth in Catena-X for business partner base information such as addresses and official identifiers.
+The BPDM Pool is the single source of truth in Eclipse Tractus-X for business partner base information such as addresses and official identifiers.
-Each record in the Pool has a unique identifier with which it can be referenced across the entire Catena-X landscape, the business partner number.
+Each record in the Pool has a unique identifier with which it can be referenced across the entire Eclipse Tractus-X landscape, the business partner number.
 Business partner records are divided into legal entities, sites and partner addresses.
 Self-explanatory, a legal entity record represents the legal entity information about a business partner.
 A site may represent legal entity's plant or campus which is big enough to contain several contact/delivery addresses.